 If you’d rather skip my tips and tricks for shaping your peeps, along with links to other marshmallow recipes and get straight to this delicious recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

 Tips and tricks for making homemade peeps

-- once it’s thick and white you don’t want to pipe the shapes right away – it’s super warm and runny still and you’ll just end up with a puddle – wait and let it cool and start to set so it holds the shape.
+- Once it’s thick and white you can’t pipe the shapes right away – it’s super warm and runny still and you’ll just end up with a puddle – you want to let it cool and start to set so it holds the shape.
 I put the mixture in the piping bag and every few mins I do a test pipe to see how it holds the shape.

 - start by piping the base of the peeps – and do a few sets of 5 – if it’s still a little warm and here it’s okay – then start with the body – if it’s too droopy just wait a few mins and try again – the first 3 or so peeps I make are always a little droopy until I hit the perfect temp/set stage

 - once you have it right don’t hesitate – pipe and pipe fast – once I took too long and the marshmallow set in the piping bag – I had a cone shaped marshmallow!
 Delicious but not what I was going for!